danvk/catskills/_posts/2024-01-13-winter-firbie.md

 ![Big Indian canister]({{site.baseurl}}/assets/2024-01-13-winter-firbie/IMG_6762-big-indian-canister.jpeg)

 Soon we were back on the blazed trail.
 Herd paths are often nicer than the official ones, and that was definitely the case here.
 The herd path was clean snow, but the blazed path was snow mixed with open water.
 Marv said that during the summer he'd be a stickler for making people hike in the middle of the path no matter what.
 But in the winter it's OK to hike a parallel side track because you're not going to disturb the frozen soil or plants.
-He said this is the same reason that you're allowed to camp above 3500 feet in the winter: since everything is frozen, it's less likely that you'll disturb delicate vegetation.
-I think the set of people interested in doing this is also much smaller!
+He said this is also the reason that you're allowed to camp above 3500 feet in the winter: since everything is frozen, it's less likely that you'll disturb delicate vegetation.
+I imagine many fewer people are interested in camping that high up in the winter than in the summer!

 ![Back on the trail]({{site.baseurl}}/assets/2024-01-13-winter-firbie/IMG_6763-back-on-trail.jpeg)